 Proposals that are likely to produce widely applicable findings and that are unlikely to be funded by other means;

 Likelihood of completing research as proposed, resulting in submittal of a high-quality report; and;

 Although all proposals will be considered, ICLR has identified areas where it would like to see the literature developed.
 This list will be updated from time to time.
 Proposals that engage one or more of the following topics or classes of disasters will be given extra weight:

 Following return from the field, researchers must submit a short report (5-12 pages) within 90 days presenting their findings and preliminary analyses of the event.
 This report will be posted on ICLR’s website in order to make the information available to a wide audience.
 ICLR reserves the right to use all or parts of studies in other communication vehicles, such as the Institute’s newsletter.

-The above documents should be submitted in Word or PDF format by email only to Sophie Guilbault, Research Coordinator, ICLR firstname.lastname@example.org
+The above documents should be submitted in Word or PDF format by email only to Sophie Guilbault, Manager, Partnership Development, ICLR firstname.lastname@example.org